CoinFuMasterShifu/Janushash/README.md

 # example usage
 def get_miningratio(sha256t_list):
-    """Function to determine the mining ratio
+    """Function to determine the hashrate ratio
     from a list of observed sha256t values

     :sha256t_list: list of numbers in [0,1] corresponding to sha256t hashes
-    :returns: estimate of mining ratio
+    :returns: estimate of hashrate ratio

     """
     y_avg=sum(sha256t_list)/len(sha256t_list)
-    c = exp(-6.5)
+    c = 0.005
     p = lambda a: 0.3/1.3*((c+a)**1.3-c**1.3)/((c+a)**0.3-c**0.3)
     threshold = p(1/100000)
     if y_avg<threshold: